 If participant is unsure, ask him/her to estimate the closest response.
 If he/she still does not answer, code as missing (9).
 19. If you took any naps today, for how long did you sleep during the naps?

 Code hours and minutes each a 2-digit field.
+Hours permissible range: 0-24.
+Minutes permissible range: 00-59

 If person did not take any naps, code both hours and minutes as 00.

-Example: range of 1 to 2 hours is coded as 1 hours and 30 minutes

-Half an hour to an hour converts to 00 hours and 45 minutes
+If fraction of an hour is written in, convert to minutes.
+If a range of hours is given, take the midpoint.
+Minutes must be coded, even if only 00.
+Example: range of 1 to 2 hours is coded as 1 hours and 30 minutes Half an hour to an hour converts to 00 hours and 45 minutes